Investigation into unexplained death of young man in Killarney

 Man in his 20s was found unconscious outside well known hotel on the Muckross Road

-Gardaí in Killarney are investigating the unexplained death of a young man last night.
-Photograph: PA
+The scene at the Gleneagle Hotel on the Muckross Road where the body was found has been cordoned off pending a technical examination.
+Photograph: Eye Focus Ltd

-An investigation has started in Killarney into the unexplained death of a man in his twenties who was found outside a hotel in Killarney on Saturday night, gardaí have confirmed.
+An investigation has started in Killarney into the unexplained death of a man in his 20s who was found outside a hotel in Killarney on Saturday night, gardaí have confirmed.

 The young man was found unconscious shortly before midnight.
 The emergency services were called but he died shortly after he was found.